codacy/docs/docs/repositories-configure/file-extensions.md

 1. Add the extensions you want to be recognized for each language.

+1. Click **Save** to update your file extension settings.

-1. After clicking **Save**, you will be given the opportunity to retry the most recent commit with the new settings by clicking **reanalyze the latest commit of your branches now.** on the message that appears near the footer of the page.
+    The updated settings will be used on the next analysis, but you can click **reanalyze the latest commit of your branches now** on the notification that appears at the bottom of the page to trigger an analysis immediately.

     ![Analyze now](images/file-extensions-analyze.png)